Jared-Olsen-LTK/ltk_glossary_replace/README.md

 2. Upload your glossary file into the new glossary.
 3. When the import process finishes, run this script.
       * It's good to check if the glossary got at least some of the entries before running, just as a spot check.
-      * Also check if the new glossary (instead of the old one) is listed on at least one project before you do step 4.
+      * Also check if the new glossary (instead of the old one) is listed on at least one project.
 This lets you know in the TMS that it worked.
       * Script tells you all the projects that it runs on, and how many requests it had to make to run in its entirety.
-4. Delete the old glossary.
+4. If you don't need the old glossary at this point, feel free to delete it.

 The script will print() you all the projects it will try to run on, and if a project has the old master, it will replace it with the new.
 If the old glossary is not present, it will not add the new one.